PorkyJames/projects/eCommerce-app/README.md

 - Test the page out by traversing to it via the link on a live server.

 *** What I need to do Next:
 - I'm almost done with trying to connect the redux store to my frontend to display all products.
 But I need to create a rootReducer and configure my store prior to displaying all products on the HomePage.
+- There will need to be some adjustments as well when it comes to the routes page.
+Let's get that done eventually!